 In this example we will record throughput on the equipment/process

-that the Machine can produce 1,000 units an hour
+Also remember that the machine can produce 1,000 units an hour.

 Available Time = 14 Hrs

 Machine Capability Rate = 1000 units per hour

 Total product produced (Throughput) in Available Time = 12,632 units